Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

-\begin{definition} A mixnet with reliability estimation (REst-mixnet) is a mixnet scheme over a graph $G$ where (1) time is divided in epochs; (2) in each epoch a publicly known number of legitimate packets are introduced through each gateway; and (3) for any adversary $\mathcal{A}$ conforming to the threat model of Section \ref{sec:threat}, given an edge $e=(i,j)$, all participants are able to estimate the link's \textit{reliability} ${\rho}_e$, defined as the fraction of legitimate packets successfully transmitted from $i$ to $j$, relative to all the legitimate packets received by $i$ to be forwarded to $j$; i.e., including both the ${s}_e$ packets that were successfully received by $j$ and the ${d}_e$ packets that were dropped before being registered by $j$:
+\begin{definition} A mixnet with reliability estimation (REst-mixnet) is a mixnet scheme over a graph $G$ such that: (1) a publicly known number of legitimate packets $\sum_c{s}_{(c,g)}$ are submitted via each gateway $g$ during a time epoch; and (2) for any adversary $\mathcal{A}$ conforming to the threat model in Section~\ref{sec:threat}, all participants can estimate the \textit{reliability} ${\rho}_e$ of a link $e=(i,j)$ in $G$, defined as the fraction of legitimate packets successfully transmitted from $i$ to $j$, relative to the total legitimate packets received by $i$ to be forwarded to $j$, i.e.: